 Programming and activities

-A vigil on Pennsylvania Avenue in the Choose Life Memorial garden is one of Newborn Holistic Ministries’ annual events to bring community residents and visitors together.
+Vigil on Pennsylvania Avenue in the Choose Life Memorial garden is one of Intersection of Change’s annual events to bring community residents and visitors together.
 Other activities include an annual Jubilee Arts Art Fair and periodic music concerts.